 Associate membership- Anyone that does not qualify as a voting member.

-IFC Annual Meetings We meet three times per year to examine opportunities to effect code changes and provide direction to the code consultant.
+IFC Annual Meetings We meet twice per year to examine opportunities to effect code changes and provide direction to the code consultant.
 Between meetings, we communicate with members on a regular basis on the status of pending code issues and solicits input on IFC positions.
 The IFC regularly invites representatives from the model code groups and test laboratories to attend IFC meetings to address mutual issues of interest and concern.
 These regular meetings provide invaluable insights into the code development process and are a valuable communication bridge with the model code groups.
 Play a part in keeping firestop requirements embedded within the codes, preventing code changes that could have been damaging to the industry.

 Codes and Standards Knowing what is happening in the marketplace with regards to code development prior to it happening allows our members to-